 Unique Features of Vashishteswarar Temple

-• This temple has the uniqueness of Guru Bhagavan in standing posture with four hands.
+• The temple uniquely depicts Guru Bhagavan in a standing posture with four hands.

-• The pillars of the temple shows artistically carved granite sculptures including those of the Nalvars, Lord Shiva and Goddess Parvathy seated on a bull mount, Lord Murugan and Lord Vinayagar.
+• The granite pillars feature artistic sculptures of the Nalvars, Lord Shiva and Goddess Parvathy on the bull, Lord Murugan, and Lord Vinayagar.

-• The temple has the significance of being fully constructed using granite.
+• The temple stands entirely constructed with granite.

 Temple Timings of Vashishteswarar Temple

-• Surya Pooja is performed when sun rays fall on the main deity.
+• Surya Pooja during the days sun rays fall on the Lingam

 How to reach Thittai Vashishteswarar Temple